 He said, “We need to go get a biopsy.”
 I think it’s something called sarcoidosis.
 He really downplayed it, so I wasn’t freaking out.
 We made an appointment for the next week to get a biopsy.

 Luckily, my family friend Mark was going to be in the Bay Area.
 He came with me to that biopsy, and I was diagnosed right as I woke up from the biopsy.

 Mark was there in the recovery room with my husband, able to translate the information that was being thrown at us.

 The surgeon didn’t sugarcoat the diagnosis

-Obviously, as I was being wheeled in, he was in the room but I never really built a relationship with him.
+Obviously, as I was being wheeled in, he was in the room, but I never really built a relationship with him.
 There he is at the foot of my bed.
-It’s 8 o’clock on a Friday night, he wants to go home, I don’t blame him, but he just said, “Looks like stage four lung cancer.
+It’s 8 on a Friday night.
+He wants to go home.
+I don’t blame him, but he just said, “Looks like stage 4 lung cancer.
 There will be an oncologist who will show up in your room tonight and good luck.
-Good night.”
+Goodnight.”